 Urban Gateways, a Chicago non-profit dedicated to engaging young people in arts experiences to inspire creativity and impact social change, just launched the Teen Arts Pass (TAP).
-Teens ages 13-19 can register for free online to get a pass that allows them to buy tickets for $5 at arts organizations around the city.
+Teens ages 13-19 can register for free online to get a pass that allows them to buy $5 tickets to performances around the city.
 From the Chicago Symphony Orchestra to Lyric Opera of Chicago and much more, the Teen Arts Pass is making it easier for young people to have access to Chicago’s great cultural institutions.

 According to Tarah Ortiz Durnbaugh, a performance programs manager at Urban Gateways, TAP was inspired by a similar program in Seattle.
 “Our executive director, Eric Delli Bovi, found out about this idea at a national conference over two years ago, and he said, ‘We need to figure out how to make this happen in Chicago.’
 So we started with a survey for Chicago teens to see if this would be of interest to them.”